explainers-by-googlers/cross-origin-storage/README.md

 Beyond the `origins` field, user agents apply [availability gating](#availability-gating) as a second line of defense: even for globally available resources, the user agent may decline to confirm a file's presence if the resource has not been encountered on a sufficient number of distinct origins.

 User agents are expected to implement safeguards against such attacks, for example, by limiting the number of probes, or by returning false negatives when a site known to be malicious is probing.
-Each call to `requestFileHandles()` can be considered a probe, independent of the number of files requested, and user agents can limit the number of probes per site or even block probes from sites known to be malicious.
-Counting calls with multiple requested files as one single probe is acceptable, as the API does not reveal which file was (not) found, but just fails with a `NotFoundError` `DOMException`.
-Therefore, the attacker would still need to make multiple calls to probe for multiple files, which is more easily detectable and more easily blocked by user agents.
+Each call to `requestFileHandle()` can be considered a probe, and user agents can limit the number of probes per site or even block probes from sites known to be malicious.

 #### Availability gating

-User agents are expected to implement an **availability gating** mechanism that may suppress the presence of a file in COS even when the file is physically stored there. `requestFileHandles()` must return a `NotFoundError` `DOMException` when the user agent determines that revealing the file's presence would constitute a privacy risk, regardless of whether the file is actually present.
+User agents are expected to implement an **availability gating** mechanism that may suppress the presence of a file in COS even when the file is physically stored there. `requestFileHandle()` must return a `NotFoundError` `DOMException` when the user agent determines that revealing the file's presence would constitute a privacy risk, regardless of whether the file is actually present.

 User agents should maintain an **allowlist** of well-known resources—such as AI model weights published by recognized model hubs—that are unconditionally eligible for cross-origin availability disclosure.
 For resources not on the allowlist, user agents should only confirm a file's presence if it has met a **popularity threshold** and been encountered on a minimum number of distinct origins, ensuring that no file unique to a small set of sites can be used as a cross-site identifier.
 Resources that do not meet the popularity threshold are treated as absent: the user agent returns a `NotFoundError` `DOMException` as if the file were not stored in COS at all.